yiisoft-contrib/ircbot/README.md

 - Use *ALL_CAPS*, e.g. *POS_READY*, to search for constants.
 - Put *type::* in front of a member name, e.g. *query::all*, to search only in types named *type*.
 - Put *\\* at the start of a name, e.g. *\query*, or *::* at the end, e.g. *query::*, to search only for types.
-- Use a namespace, e.g. *mysql\schema* (matching from right to left).
+- Use a name-space, e.g. *mysql\schema* (matching from right to left).

-You can use octothorpe or period instead of paamayim nekudotayim.
+(You can use octothorpe or period instead of paamayim nekudotayim.)

-If you specify member and type then the bot will find members defined in a matching type.
-There are just too many matches if inherited members are included.
+When searching for a member, the bot will find only types that define the member, not those that inherit it.
+(There would be too many matches otherwise.)
+So if your search specifies both type and member names then only matching types defining (not inheriting) the member are found.